 This medium sized, well shaped and reasonably robust tree has smooth pale grey bark that becomes rough with age.
 It is found from the Cape Peninsula to Tanzania.
 The variable leaves of this evergreen tree may resemble those of the peach.
 The tiny, bell-shaped flowers which bloom from spring to summer, are yellow-green, with male and female flowers on separate trees.
 The hard, round, knobbly, greenish yellow capsule which forms in late summer to mid-winter splits to expose shiny black seeds, enclosed in an oily, sticky, bright orange-red coat.
 The birds like pigeons, doves, woodpeckers, louries, hornbills, robinss, shrikes, starlings. thrush, white - eyes and mousebirds can’t resist these seeds.
 This tree is said to attract lightning, but some people use it to protect their homes.
 It is frost hardy and drought resistant and it needs to be planted in full sun.
 The wood is used for furniture.
 It is a larval host for the Garden Acraea and the Battling Glider butterflies.
 This tree is always found where there is underground water or streams.
 The roots are not aggressive so plant it 4 meters from a building or a pool.
 Names for Francois Kiggelaer (1648-1722) a Dutch botanist, plant collector, traveller and curator of Simon van Beaumont's garden in The Hague.

 This is a medium to large deciduous tree with reddish autumn colours.
-Flowers are cream to pale yellow and open in September to November.
+Flowers are cream to pale yellow, slightly scented and open in September to November.
 The fruit are small, 4-winged and a greenish brown colour, ripening to yellowish brown and drying to a honey-brown.
+They stay on the tree for a long time.
 The fruit is poisonous and results in hiccups.
 A popular shade tree, surprisingly drought and frost resistant and fast growing, reaching 4-6 m in three years.
 The gum has interesting antibiotic properties and is applied to sores.
 It is non-toxic, elastic, producing a non-cracking varnish.
 Ornaments, cattle troughs and grain mortars are made from the wood, which is yellow, tough and easily worked.
 It is also used as fire wood.
 A dark, rich brown dye is extracted from the roots which is used when tanning hides.
 The dried fruits also work well in flower arrangements and are eaten by pied barbets.
 It has non-aggressive roots and attracts birds.
 It is the larval host plant for several butterflies like Liordes Hairtail, Red -tab Policeman, Two-pip Policeman and the Orange-barred Playboy.
 I just love these charming butterfly names!
 It is an ideal tree for wetlands as well as game farms as it is browsed by Kudu, Bushbuck, Eland, Giraffe and Elephant.
 It is often used as a street tree, in large gardens and along rivers.
 There are many medicinal uses.
 Root bark and stem bark are used to treat a cough, infertility, leprosy and VD.
 The bark is taken during labour to ease childbirth, to treat infertility and as an aphrodisiac.
 The leaves are used for coughs and abdominal pains.The roots, which some regard as poisonous are used as a purgative, to treat venereal diseases and as a prophylactic for V.D.
 The roots are fed to dogs by the Zulu to fatten them up.